 Louis and Chicago much quicker than when traveling by steam ship.

 Texas cattlemen used this road from the late 1840s until a few years after the Civil War.
 Their

 Trinity River near Cedar Springs.
-The trail then went up to Rocky Point on the Red River, where
+The trail then went up to Preston on the Red River, where

 cattle crossed into Indian Territory.